MyGlobalIT/SGKBarcodeBundle/README.md

 ## Generate options

-To generate a barcode, you have 5 options can be configured.
+To generate one barcode, you have 5 options can be configured.

 |option|type       |required|allowed values|description          |
 |:----:|:---------:|:------:|:------------:|:-------------------:|